-Dover Children’s Home is a non-profit, intermediate-level residential treatment program designed to provide a wide array of community-based services for boys and girls, ages newborn – age 20, who have been abused or neglected or who have committed delinquent acts.
+Dover Children’s Home is a non-profit, intermediate-level residential treatment program designed to provide a wide array of community-based services for up to 19 boys and girls, ages newborn – age 20, who have been abused or neglected or who have committed delinquent acts.
 We proudly serve children from all NH communities.

 The Home has a strong family component that supports and encourages family reunification by offering an extended overnight visitation room for families and visiting resources; family event days (i.e. cookouts, dinners, movie nights); flexible visiting hours; and frequent opportunities for active family participation in the day-to-day activities of the program.
 As a family-centered program, services are constantly adjusted to accommodate each family’s needs and strengths.